 Progressive Muscle Relaxation

-Progressive muscle relaxation (PMR) makes falling asleep easier and, over time, enhances sense of wellbeing.
+Progressive muscle relaxation (PMR) makes falling asleep easier and can enhance your sense of well-being.
 Easy to perform, it involves nothing more than systematically tensing and relaxing individual muscle groups.

 Tense the muscles of the lower legs for ten to 15 seconds, relax, wait ten seconds, then tense the muscles of the thighs.
 Continue in this way, ending at the neck and face.
 It helps if you imagine stress and tension flowing from your body as each muscle group relaxes.

 Follow with the 4-7-8 breathing technique, which is a form of yogic paced breathing.
-By slowing the heartbeat and forcing the mind to focus on the way you breathe instead of matters that might keep you awake, it enables deeper relaxation.
+By slowing the heartbeat and forcing you to focus on your breathing instead of matters that might keep you awake, it enables deeper relaxation.

 This is how it’s done: